FierceEagle/fierceeagle.github.io/index.md

 ## What we can learn from the Data

-We start with some precursory data visualization and statistical analysis to provide a feeling for the data we are working with and to present some first insights.
-Starting, we applied Spearman correlation to identify statistically significant, *(p < 0.05)*, rank correlations between socio-economic facts and nutrients.
+We start with some precursory data visualization and statistical analysis to provide a feeling for the data we are working with and to present some first insights and explore the data a little.

+### Food for Thought
+Starting with a correlation analysis, we applied Spearman correlation to identify statistically significant, *(p < 0.05)*, rank correlations between socio-economic facts and nutrients to identify possible pattern that we can observe and expand on further.

 {% include Correlation_Nutirents_Different_Ethnicitites.html %}